aliciamunyao25-jpg/Analytics-portfolio/README.md

 - What product category, subcategories and product name were most and least bought according to region and state?

 ### Dataset

+This dataset was created for educational purposes to  derive actionable insights from sales data, enabling improved revenue growth , operational efficiency, and strategic decision-making..
+It includes region, profits, product categories, product sub categories, transaction, and sales.

 - The dataset was cleaned and below was the income statments used to derive analysis from Item                                                    Amount($) Total Sales                                        $ 1.03Bn